surya3cs/mysql-nodejs/Readme.md

 Using Docker
 ----------

-To spin up the nodejs,mysql,phpmyadmin docker images by using docker-compose. docker-compose file given below
+To spin up the nodejs,mysql,phpmyadmin docker containers by using docker-compose. docker-compose file given below
 version: "3.2"
 services:
   nodejs: